20325-ecam/Projet_Bovelo/README.md

 ## Glossary

 **-Bovélo**
-A company wich order spare parts to assemble bicycles and re-sell them.
+A company wich orders bicycles components to assemble bicycles and sell them.
 They hired us to create a software solution for their business.

 **-Monteur / Mechanic**
 A person working for Bovélo assembling bicycle with spare parts.